ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 *    Tags act like containers.
 They tell you something about the information that lies between their opening and closing tags.
 *    Attributes provide additional info about the contents of an element.
 They appear on the opening tag of the element and consist of a Name and a Value separated by =. p lang=”en-us”, Here the attribute lang is language and en-us specifies English-United States.
 Majority of attributes can only be used on certain elements.
 *    Before a body element (one shown within the web browser), you will often see a head element.
 This is info about the page (also known as meta data), often a title. head, title. - - Anything written between the title tags will appear in the title bar at the top of the browser window.

+## Headings

+*   HTML has 6 levels of headings. h1 - h6
+*   h1 elements are the largest and get smaller as you progress.
+Of course, you can control the size of text, as well as font, and color.
+This will be explored further in CSS.